-Pence campaign bus, motorcycle officers in motorcade involved in separate accidents
+Pence campaign bus in minor accident in Pennsylvania

-Vice President Mike Pence’s campaign bus was involved in a minor accident in Pennsylvania on Thursday, and two police motorcycle escorts in his motorcade were involved in a separate accident minutes later.
+Vice President Mike Pence’s campaign bus was involved in a minor accident with a dump truck in Pennsylvania Thursday.
+There were no reports of injuries.

-Mr. Pence’s motorcade was traveling along a tight curve in a road in Allegheny County when it side-swiped the front fender of an approaching dump truck, according to a pool reporter traveling with the vice president.
+Mr. Pence’s motorcade was traveling along a tight curve in the road in western Pennsylvania when it side-swiped the front fender of the truck, according to a pool reporter traveling with the vice president.

 Mr. Pence “transferred to a limo while authorities work out issues with [the] dump truck driver,” the pool report stated.